DaveYongExa/MySQL-DB-backup-bash-script/README.md

-Yum install git
+1. Yum install git
-git clone [ HTTPS Link ] of the repo
+2. git clone [ HTTPS Link ]

 Here's a Bash script that you can use to perform a daily MySQL database backup and retain 5 backup retention points in sql format on the designated directory.
 You can then schedule this script to run daily using Cron.